< Back to Library

 Learning Goals

-• Describe the process of coral bleaching and its impact on marine life
+• Describe what causes coral bleaching and its effects on coral reefs.

 Preparation Accordion